vb-consulting/Norm.net/README.md

 - Simple: Implemented strictly as set of extensions - for `System.Data.Common.DbConnection` instances.
 - Only four extensions  (plus parameters overloads and async versions): `Execute`, `Query`, `Read`, and `Single`.
 That's all it needs.
 There is no learning curve at all.
 - Works with all databases based on `common DbConnection` class, and that is pretty much `all databases.`
+- Works also with `array` types, where arrays are supported (PostgreSQL for example).
 - Thoroughly tested, 250+ automated tests for `SqlServer`, `PostgreSQL`, `SQLite`, and `MySql`.
 - No need for extra configuration or special attributes.
 - Small, and absolutely `no dependencies whatsoever.`